acperezs/HikurangiSSEcycles/README.md

 2. Length of velocity-weakening region in SSE source region (W) (Figure 2c and 2f)

 Evolution of slip rate:
-1. Slip rate along the fault strike (Figure 5a)
+1. Slip rate along the fault strike for preferred model with effective stress of 1 MPa (Figure 5a)

+Source properties:
+1. Duration, magnitude, maximum slip and maximum slip rate for preferred model with effective stress of 1 MPa (Figure 6)

 Slip distribution:
 1. Cumulative slip of SSEs between 55 to 75 years (Figure 7a)